You have skipped the navigation, tab for page content

 Just Work Hard: Jared Waerea-Hargreaves' Journey to 300

-One of the most polarising and decorated players in Sydney Roosters history, Jared Waerea-Hargreaves reaches yet another milestone in his illustrious career this week – 300 games in the NRL.
+One of the most polarising and decorated players in Sydney Roosters history, Jared Waerea-Hargreaves reaches yet another milestone in his illustrious career this week – 300 games in the Red, White and Blue.

 The no-nonsense forward has always been in the conversation when it comes to the greatest Roosters of all time, and for good reason.